+COM027 (01/18) Compliance Page 1 of 2

+Behavioral Health

+Oath of Confidentiality

+HIPAA violation is due to willful neglect and is not corrected

+\$50,000 per violation, with an annual maximum of \$1.5 million for repeat violations

+Criminal Penalties

-Behavioral Health Oath of Confidentiality with an annual maximum of \$250,000 for repeat violations HIPAA violation is due to willful neglect and is not corrected \$50,000 per violation, with an annual maximum of \$1.5 million for repeat violations Criminal Penalties I recognize that the U.S. Department of Justice has determined the following may be held criminally liable under the HIPAA: - Covered entities and specified individuals, whom "knowingly" obtain or disclose individually identifiable health information in violation of the Administrative Simplification Regulations face a fine of up to \$50,000, as well as imprisonment up to one (1) year. - Offenses committed under false pretenses allow penalties to be increased to a \$100,000 fine, and imprisonment for up to five (5) years. - Offenses committed with the intent to sell, transfer, or use individually identifiable health information for commercial advantage, personal gain or malicious harm permit fines of \$250,000, and imprisonment for up to ten (10) years.
-Records containing client PHI or PII shall be retained and maintained according to standard practices in a confidential file.
+I recognize that the U.S. Department of Justice has determined the following may be held criminally liable under the HIPAA:

+- Covered entities and specified individuals, whom "knowingly" obtain or disclose individually identifiable health information in violation of the Administrative Simplification Regulations face a fine of up to \$50,000, as well as imprisonment up to one (1) year. - Offenses committed under false pretenses allow penalties to be increased to a \$100,000 fine, with up to five (5) years in prison. - Offenses committed with the intent to sell, transfer, or use individually identifiable health information for commercial advantage, personal gain or malicious harm permit fines of \$250,000, and imprisonment for up to ten (10) years.

+Records containing client PHI or PII shall be retained in a confidential folder as part of the program file.
 All files are to be stored in a secure and DBH-authorized location and/or database.
 Records containing client PHI or PII are to be disposed of in accordance with applicable destruction standards and HIPAA.

-I hereby agree to adhere to County, state, federal client privacy standards and will not access or disclose any PHI or PII without proper authorization or otherwise permitted by law.
-I acknowledge safeguarding polices pertaining to client privacy, which may be referenced in the DBH Standard Practice Manual and Code of Conduct - the enforcement of safeguarding policies may include handling and maintaining PHI and applying corrective action where necessary.
+I hereby agree to adhere to County/State/Federal client privacy standards and will not access or disclose any PHI or PII concerning any client(s) without proper authorization in accordance with California Welfare and Institutions Code, Section 5328 and/or Title 42 of the Code of Federal Regulations, Part 2, Section 2.33.
+I acknowledge the enforcement of policies pertaining to client privacy, which may include corrective action.

 This Oath of Confidentiality will be retained by DBH and will be subject to inspection for one (1) year until a new Oath of Confidentiality is signed/recorded by DBH personnel.

-Name (Please print) Position/Title Signature Date Employee ID cc: Employee 201 File Employee's Direct Supervisor/Manager
+Name (Please print) Position/Title

+Signature Date Employee ID

+cc: Employee 201 File

+Employee's Direct Supervisor/Manager